Khosraw/PWSH-Comp.-Club-Problems-2023-24/Chess75600/README.md

 ### Sample Case Explanation

-In the sample case, the given starting position is invalid because the bishops are not on opposite colors and the king is not in between the rooks.
-This can be corrected with just 1 swap between the second rook from the left and either of the two bishops, which would cost |r - b| = 5 - 3 = 2.
+In the sample case, the given starting position can be converted to the Chess14000 position with just 1 swap between the second rook from the left and the leftmost bishop, which would cost |r - b| = 5 - 3 = 2.